Activiti/activiti-7-developers-guide/blueprints/trending-topic-campaigns/TrendingTopicCampaigns.md

 **Note Before starting:  it is important to understand that this example is complex because real life is complex.
 We tried to avoid too many hacks and shortcuts to make sure that we leverage the infrastructure as real applications (your implementations) will do.
 If you get overwhelmed with the amount of services and moving pieces you are probably not ready for uServices & Kubernetes just yet :).
 As part of the infrastructure we provide monitoring and tracing tools which will enable you to understand what is going on and how all these services are interacting.**

-This section explains in detail the components required to create and run a new marketing campaign.
+This section explains in detail the components required to create and run a new marketing campaign for a trending topic.
 The example is composed by 6 Maven projects that can be found here: [BluePrint Trending Topic Campaigns](https://github.com/Activiti/blueprint-trending-topic-campaigns/tree/develop/)

 - **english-campaign-rb**: this is an example Campaign to deal with English Tweets and rewards, we encourage you to create new campaigns with your own business processes and domain models.